-Jonathan B. Tucker (JBT) is a poet, educator, performer, and DJ.
+Jonathan B. Tucker (JBT) is a poet, educator, performer, photographer, and DJ.
 He has received numerous grants, awards, and artist fellowships from institutions such as the DC Commission on Arts and Humanities, and has performed and taught at universities, libraries, detention centers, and museums around the world.
 His poems have appeared in Howard University’s Amistad Journal alongside the late Amiri Baraka (Howard University, 2011), in Etan Thomas’s anthology Voices of the Future (Haymarket Books, 2012), Poets’ America (Hidden Clearing Books, 2014), and Beltway Poetry Quarterly (Beltway Poetry, 2016).

 JBT has been working with young people for over a decade, using his passion for social justice movements, creative writing, performance, and community organizing to motivate and inspire hundreds of students.
 Formerly the Program Instructor for Operation Understanding DC, a cross-cultural, leadership development program for Black and Jewish high school students, Jonathan is a trained facilitator and has led numerous trips studying the Civil Rights Movement.
 Born in Washington, DC and raised in Crofton, MD by two career educators, JBT has been an anti-war and human rights activist since 2002 when he joined Boston Mobilization while studying at Boston University.
 Leading workshops in local high schools on racism, sexism, and the military industrial complex, Boston Mobilization was JBT’s introduction to the nonprofit world of youth programs.
 At the University of Maryland, College Park, he co-founded TerPoets, a poetry and spoken word student group that hosts open mics and books touring poets for large shows on campus.
 TerPoets is part of the Jimenez-Porter’s Writers’ House, a living/learning program at UMD, and is still running strong to this day.
 He graduated cum laude with honors and two bachelor’s degrees (Sociology and Political Science) and was selected to deliver the commencement speech for the college of Behavioral and Social Sciences.